mulle-c/mulle-buffer/dox/API_BUFFER.md

 * `init`
 * `done`

-* set_allocator
+* `set_allocator`

 ## Functions

 Since programs will probably use a lot of `mulle_buffer_add` calls it would be inefficient to test for success or failure for ever call.
-Instead calls should proceed optimistically until the buffer is queried, if it is still in a valid state `mulle_buffer_has_overflown`.
+Instead calls should proceed optimistically until the buffer is queried.
+Then they check if it is still in a valid state with `mulle_buffer_has_overflown`.
+(For non-growing buffers or read buffers)

 ### `mulle_buffer_init_with_allocated_bytes`